Teamfight Tactics Guide by PsiGuard

 |You can buy experience points in increments of 4 for 4 gold.
 Check the XP bar below the Buy XP button to see how close you are to the next level.
 Buying XP isn't really useful unless it actually levels you up, so it's best to save your gold until you're ready to spend a bunch of it to reach the next level.|

 You can increase the gold you earn from each round via interest.
 You earn +1 gold for every 10 gold in your bank, up to a max of +5 per round at 50+ gold.
 This means it's generally optimal to have 50 gold in your bank when possible and to spend the rest on champions, experience or rerolling your shop.
-Sometimes you'll have to do with a lower budget if you need to spend your gold quickly, but saving up for a stronger economy can be a viable strategy, even if you're currently losing.
+Sometimes you'll have to do with a lower budget if you need to spend your gold quickly, but saving up for a stronger economy can be a powerful strategy, even if you lose some health in the short term.

 These little golden things on the left side of the board show how much gold you'll gain from interest at the end of the next round.